A. It differs in several ways.

 F. The provision of dietary recommendations to correct deviations from “normal”

-Clearly, we are very comfortable with recommending specific targets for the HS-Omega-3 Index® because the research supporting a target of 8% is strong, and we know that you can specifically raise the Index by eating more omega-3.
+Clearly, we are very comfortable with recommending specific targets for the Omega-3 Index because the research supporting a target of 8% is strong, and we know that you can specifically raise the Index by eating more omega-3.
 We don’t, however, know exactly how much EPA+DHA any particular person should be told to take to achieve the 8% target.
 People differ, and so each person’s response to supplemental omega-3s will vary.
-Just like one cannot predict how much serum cholesterol will go down when a patient is placed on statins, we cannot accurately predict how the HS-Omega-3 Index® will respond to an increased intake; it must be individually tested.
+Just like one cannot predict how much serum cholesterol will go down when a patient is placed on statins, we cannot accurately predict how the Omega-3 Index will respond to an increased intake; it must be individually tested.
 (See Question 2).

 G. The research behind the test

 Dr. Harris has been doing research in omega-3s for 30 years, and has over 80 published research papers in this field.
-He, along with his colleague Clemens von Schacky, MD, a cardiologist from Munich, was the first to propose the Omega-3 Index as an independent risk factor for heart disease.
-More importantly, currently Dr. Harris is the Principal Investigator for and is using the HS-Omega-3 Index test in two major epidemiological studies, both funded by the National Institutes of Health (NIH): the Framingham Heart Study and the Women’s Health Initiative’s Memory Study.
-In addition, he will be doing the blood analyses in the newly announced $20M, 20K-subject “VITAL” study testing omega-3 and vitamin D for CHD and cancer prevention.
-Dr. Harris is using the same method in at least 8 additional clinical studies being funded by the NIH.
+In 2004, he, along with his colleague Clemens von Schacky, MD, a cardiologist from Munich, was the first to propose the Omega-3 Index as an independent risk factor for heart disease.
+More importantly, currently Dr. Harris is the Principal Investigator for and is using the Omega-3 Index test in two major epidemiological studies, both funded by the National Institutes of Health (NIH): the Framingham Heart Study and the Women’s Health Initiative’s Memory Study.
+In addition, he will be doing the blood analyses in the “VITAL” study which will be testing the effects of omega-3 fatty acid and/or vitamin D on CHD and cancer incidence in 20,000 subjects.
+Dr. Harris has used the same method in at least 8 additional clinical studies being funded by the NIH.

 H. The clinical applicability of the test

-Because of the research foundation supporting the HS-Omega-3 Index, its clinical utility will continue to grow and mature as the results of these new studies are published.
+Because of the research foundation supporting the Omega-3 Index, its clinical utility will continue to grow and mature as the results of these new studies are published.
 Health care providers and consumers alike want their results to be comparable to those published in the mainstream medical literature.
-If high or low risk for disease X is defined by a particular HS-Omega-3 Index value as derived from these research studies, then only by using this specific test can you be sure that yourlevel of risk is accurately predicted; a value from another lab may or may not give you a clinically-useful estimate of risk.
+If high or low risk for disease “X” is defined by a particular Omega-3 Index value as derived from these research studies, then only by using this specific test can you be sure that your level of risk is accurately predicted; a value from another lab may or may not give you a clinically-useful estimate of risk.
 It is for these reasons that the Cooper Aerobics Center (Dallas, TX) selected OmegaQuant as their sole provider for fatty acid testing.